-- the type of the current action involved - the observability or secret-productivity of the associated transition - or the status of the sequence-of-secrets part of the unwinding's current tuple $(\sigma, vl, \sigma', vl')$ -e.g., whether vl or vl' have been emptied or not
+- the type of the current action involved - the observability or secret-productivity of the associated transition - or the status of the sequence-of-secrets part of the unwinding's current tuple $(\sigma, sl, \sigma', sl')$ -e.g., whether sl or sl' have been emptied or not

 Based on these cases, different decisions were made in the unwinding strategy: whether to proceed independently or react, and in the latter case whether to ignore or match.
 The key lemmas were all employed in the process of matching, with type 1 being used for most of the actions and type 4 for switching from open to closed access windows (reflected in the switch from relaxed to strict equality).
-Employing the Isar structured proof language [51] was instrumental in managing the complexity of such nested case distinctions-especially since we often needed to temporarily leave an unwinding proof with some unfinished leaves in various nested contexts in order to prove the necessary lemmas.
-Without Isar, that is, in a so called "apply style" environment (which is the only option in most mainstream provers), switching back and forth between these leaves and outer lemmas would have been quite difficult.